 A ruby red wine is obtained from Sangiovese grapes, with an intense aroma of forest fruit, spicy aromas and woody notes.
 A wine that pairs very well with the traditional cuisine from Grosseto.

-Did you like the article on what to see in Grosseto and surrounding areas by Nur Migahed, a graduate student in Gastronomic Sciences and Cultures at Roma Tre University?
+Did you like the article on what to see in Grosseto Italy and surrounding areas by Nur Migahed, a graduate student in Gastronomic Sciences and Cultures at Roma Tre University?
 Discover all the experiences and travel with Italia Delight!